CSA-FEDERATE/Proposed-BuildingBlocks/BB-SC/2a-OSLayer/Stacks/BB_HaloOS.md

 ## Rationale
 <!-- Explanation why we need the BB; what problem want to be solved -->
+Modern smart vehicles require a unified OS platform that can manage the growing complexity of in-vehicle computing across multiple domains.
+HaloOS addresses the limitations of traditional closed vehicle systems by providing an open-source, scalable foundation that supports diverse functional requirements (AD, cockpit, body) on a single platform.

 ## Governance Applicable S-BB(s)
 <!-- Reference to e.g. UN/EU CRA Cyber Resilience Act; UNECE 156 - Software update and software update management system